PowerLoom/deploy/README.md

 3. IPFS daemon (locally or remote instance with API port `5001` tunneled to localhost).
     - While we have __included__ this in our autobuild docker setup, we've noticed issues on non-server setups.
     - Regardless, IPFS daemon can hog __*a lot*__ of resources - it is not recommended to run this on a personal computer unless you have a strong internet connection and dedicated CPU+RAM.
-    - _3rd party IPFS services such as Pinata/Infura are not supported_
+    - 3rd party IPFS services that provide default IFPS interface like Infura are now supported
 4. RPC URL for `Ethereum mainnet`.
 We recommend running a full geth node to save costs and to stick to ethos of decentralization :)
 > Our default (lite mode) setup is designed to work well with a free plan on any of the RPC providers like [Alchemy](https://alchemy.com/?r=15ce6db6d0a109d5), [Infura](https://infura.io), [Quicknode](https://www.quicknode.com?tap_a=67226-09396e&tap_s=3491854-f4a458), etc. It even works with Ankr's [public endpoint](https://rpc.ankr.com/eth) but we recommend signing up to track usage.
 For those interested in exploring the the full setup, we can also arrange for a special pan through our partners such as BlockVigil.

 ## For snapshotters

-1. Copy `env.example to .env`
+1. Copy `env.example` to `.env`.
-    - Ensure `RPC_URL` and `UUID` are filled.
+   - Ensure the following required variables are filled:
+     - `SOURCE_RPC_URL`: The URL for the source RPC (Remote Procedure Call) service.
+     - `SIGNER_ACCOUNT_ADDRESS`: The address of the signer account.
+     - `SIGNER_ACCOUNT_PRIVATE_KEY`: The private key corresponding to the signer account address.
+   - Optionally, you may also set the following variables:
+     - `PROST_RPC_URL`: The URL for the PROST RPC service.
+     - `IPFS_URL`: The URL for the IPFS (InterPlanetary File System) service.
+     - `IPFS_API_KEY`: The API key for the IPFS service (if required).
+     - `IPFS_API_SECRET`: The API secret for the IPFS service (if required).
+     - `PROTOCOL_STATE_CONTRACT`: The contract address for the protocol state.
+     - `RELAYER_HOST`: The host address for the relayer.
+     - `SLACK_REPORTING_URL`: The URL for reporting to Slack.
+     - `POWERLOOM_REPORTING_URL`: The URL for reporting to PowerLoom.
-    - Optionally, you may also set `WEB3_STORAGE_TOKEN` which can be generated/retreived from your [API tokens page](https://web3.storage/tokens/?create=true) after signing for a free plan at web3.storage.
+     - `WEB3_STORAGE_TOKEN`: The token for Web3.Storage.
+You can generate or retrieve this token from your [API tokens page](https://web3.storage/tokens/?create=true) after signing up for a free plan at web3.storage.
-    - `CONSENSUS_URL` should be left empty unless you have been instructed to do by our team.

 2. Run the following command (ideally in a `screen`) and follow instructions